VIDA Community Health Worker Program

 VIDA Community Health Worker Program Expands Access to COVID-19 Resources

-Over 110 Community Health Workers (CHWs) in ten organizations are now available to help Monterey County residents navigate COVID-19 Resources where they live, eat, play, work and worship.
+More than 50 Community Health Workers (CHWs) in eight organizations are helping Monterey County residents navigate COVID-19 Resources where they live, eat, play, work and worship.

 Thanks to a $4.9 million program funded by the County of Monterey in partnership with the Community Foundation for Monterey County (CFMC), CHW’s are trained and equipped to deliver information about the importance of COVID-19 testing and vaccinations and assist community members with access to resources.

 The collaborative program, named “VIDA” (Virus Integrated Distribution of Aid) began in January 2021 and is reaching 7,000 each month through phone calls, information distribution and personal outreach.
 In addition to English and Spanish, one of the partner organizations, Centro Binacional para el Desarrollo Indígena Oaxaqueño (CBDIO), is providing information in Triqui, Zapoteco, and Mixteco, indigenous languages from the states of Oaxaca and Guerrero in Mexico.

 “Our health outreach workers give services to those families who need it the most.
 We fought so hard to make sure that our essential farmworkers got the vaccinations they deserve to be protected and protect their families because they put food on the tables of millions of Americans across our nation,” said Luis Alejo Monterey County Supervisor, District 1.